mk-system/yolact/README.md

 # If you want, use "--display_fps" to draw the FPS directly on the frame.
 python eval.py --trained_model=weights/yolact_base_54_800000.pth --score_threshold=0.15 --top_k=15 --video_multiframe=4 --video=my_video.mp4

-# Display 3D projection point by qualitative results and ARTag at the same time on the specified video.
+# Display 3D projection point and estimate angle by qualitative results and ARTag at the same time on the specified video.
-python eval.py --trained_model=weights/yolact_resnet50_custom_144_20000.pth --score_threshold=0.15 --top_k=15 --video_multiframe=4 --video=CAM3_20210407171423.wmv --projection_estimation --ar_marker
+python eval.py --trained_model=weights/yolact_resnet50_custom_144_20000.pth --score_threshold=0.15 --top_k=15 --video_multiframe=4 --video=CAM3_20210407171423.wmv --angle_projection_estimation --ar_marker

 # Display a webcam feed in real-time.
 If you have multiple webcams pass the index of the webcam you want instead of 0.
 python eval.py --trained_model=weights/yolact_base_54_800000.pth --score_threshold=0.15 --top_k=15 --video_multiframe=4 --video=0